|

 outnumbered, the Union artillery bombardment failed to

-garrison sufficiently to allow its capture.
+weaken the garrison sufficiently to allow its capture.

 The 54th was repelled after a valiant, persistent

-drive to storm the ramparts: Nearly
+drive to storm the ramparts: Nearly half of the 600

 black soldiers in the vanguard of the Union troops

-lost their lives including the white co
+lost their lives including the white commander Colonel

 Robert Shaw